 The body also utilizes the concept of the minimum content – the lowest threshold of the information’s completeness and its applicability to the particular purpose.

-Through the CEAR, the MDCG aims to standardize the NBs’ assessment of manufacturers’ clinical evaluation and related documents.
+The MDCG, via the CEAR, aims to regulate the evaluation of manufacturers’ clinical evaluation by the NB.

-Post assessment conclusions of the clinical evidence presented by the manufacturer in the clinical evaluation report (CER) and the related clinical evaluation procedure conducted must be clearly articulated by Notified Bodies (NBs) through this document.
+Post assessment inferences of clinical evidence furnished by the manufacturer in the CER must be articulated by NBs via this document.
+Moreover, the clinical evaluation procedure executed should also be articulated by NBs through this document.

 MDR 2017/745 and revised CER guidance released.
 Both documents reflect more stringent requirements for clinical data.
 The three-year transition period to the MDR will be three years before MDR becomes applicable.